Generative AI and the Hollywood Strike

 This process is called Training.
 Training an AI model means you show it a very large number of examples, and the model learns from these examples.
 The more examples it sees, the better it gets.
 Pre-trained generative AI models refer to model that have already been trained on a large dataset to learn certain patterns, structures, or features before they are fine-tuned for specific tasks.

-Fine-tuning is a technique where AI models are customized to perform specific tasks or behaviors.
+Fine-tuning is a technique where AI models are customized to perform specific tasks or for specific domains.
 It involves taking an existing model that has already been pre-trained and adapting it to a narrower subject or a more focused goal.
-For example, a generic pre-trained model that can generate natural language texts can be fine-tuned to produce specific type of text by providing relevant examples.
+For example, a generic pre-trained model that can generate natural language texts can be fine-tuned for the healthcare industry.

-Let’s look at some of the art of the possible, mainly through examples:
+Let’s look at some of the technologies, mainly through examples:

-With ChatGPT embarking into our lives recently, text generation has become the most popular form of Generative AI.
-Some pre-trained models in this area include GPT4, powering ChatGPT by OpenAI, LaMDA powering Google Bard, the Llama open source by Meta AI, and more.
+With tools like ChatGPT coming into our lives, text generation has become the most popular form of Generative AI.
+At the time of writing this blog post (January 2024), some available models include GPT4, powering ChatGPT by OpenAI, LaMDA powering Google Bard, the Llama open source by Meta AI, and more.

 One of the interesting things about Generative AI is that it can adapt to a certain writing style or tone.
 For example, you could ask it to create a screenplay that follows the style of another screenplay or create a script for a certain scene in a certain tone or atmosphere.
 Not saying that the generated screenplay would be good enough or even an interesting one, but results are sometimes surprising.